 Private Trust Companies in the British Virgin Islands

-The BVI Banks and Trust Companies Act, 1990 (as amended), (the "BTCA"), states that no company shall carry on any kind of trust business in or from within the BVI, unless the company holds a valid licence authorising it to carry on that kind of trust business.
+The BVI Banks and Trust Companies Act, 1990 (as amended), (the "BTCA") generally prohibits any company from carrying on trust business in or from within the BVI, unless it holds a valid licence authorising it to carry on that kind of trust business.

 "Trust business" is defined as the business of:

 - "acting as a professional trustee, protector or administrator of a trust or settlement ;

 - managing or administering any trust or settlement; or

 - acting, in relation to a Class I trust licence, as trustee under wills and settlements and as executor and administrator of deceased persons."

 The Financial Services (Exemptions) Regulations, 2007 (the "PTC Regs") provide an exemption from the requirement to obtain a trust licence for "Private Trust Companies" ("PTC").
 The PTC Regs provide a light-touch regulatory framework that has been very popular in the years since they came into force.
 The PTC Regs were amended and enhanced by the Financial Services (Exemptions) (Amendment) Regulations 2021 (the "2021 Amendment").

 In this briefing we summarise the framework currently in place following the 2021 Amendment.